kovidgoyal/calibre/src/calibre/manual/conversion.rst

 :guilabel:`Detect and markup unformatted chapter headings and sub headings`
     If your document does not have Chapter Markers and titles formatted differently from the rest of the text,
-    |app| can use this option to attempt detection them and surround them with heading tags. &lt;h2&gt; tags are used
+    |app| can use this option to attempt detection them and surround them with heading tags. <h2> tags are used
-    for chapter headings; &lt;h3&gt; tags are used for any titles that are detected.
+    for chapter headings; <h3> tags are used for any titles that are detected.

     This function will not create a TOC, but in many cases it will cause |app|'s default chapter detection settings to correctly detect chapters and build a TOC.
-Adjust the Xpath under Structure Detection if a TOC is not automatically created.
+Adjust the XPath under Structure Detection if a TOC is not automatically created.
 If there are no other headings used in the document then setting "//h:h2" under Structure Detection would be the easiest way to create a TOC for the document.

-    The inserted headings are not formatted, to apply formatting use the 'extra_css' option under the Look and Feel conversion settings.
+    The inserted headings are not formatted, to apply formatting use the :guilabel:`Extra CSS` option under the Look and Feel conversion settings.
 For example, to center heading tags, use the following::

         h2, h3 { text-align: center }

-:guilabel:`Renumber sequences of &lt;h1&gt; or &lt;h2&gt; tags`
+:guilabel:`Renumber sequences of <h1> or <h2> tags`
-    Some publishers format chapter headings using multiple &lt;h1&gt; or &lt;h2&gt; tags sequentially.
+    Some publishers format chapter headings using multiple <h1> or <h2> tags sequentially.
     |app|'s default conversion settings will cause such titles to be split into two pieces.
 This option
     will re-number the heading tags to prevent splitting.